catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Go to the ChartItem.js file, and inside make a named import of useRouter from "next/router".

+- [ ] Make a named import of StyledButton from "../Button/Button.styled".

 - [ ] Declare a "ChartItem" function and export it by default.

 - [ ] The function takes for arguments the "name" prop and the "image" prop.